 As part of our enforcement role we do work together with schools and community groups to raise awareness of litter and the problems it causes.

-We also work closely with Keep Britain Tidy through their Cleaner Greener Network this included July 2009 involvement a national campaign about litter being thrown from motor vehicles.
+We also work closely with Keep Britain Tidy through their Cleaner Greener Network.